yashkotadia/FlapPy-Bird-RL-Q-Learning-Bot/README.md

 # Files
 1. assets: Sounds and images required to run the game

-2. flappy.py: Flappy Bird Clone (Credit: https://github.com/sourabhv/FlapPyBird)
+2. flappy.py: Flappy Bird Clone

 3. flappy-bot.py: Modification of flappy.py to incorporate the Q-Learning Bot (bot.py).